-- (b) shall specify that it is made under this Act; and - (c) shall identify the Minister's document to which the applicant has been given access; and - (d) shall specify the respects in which the applicant claims the information contained in the document to be incomplete, incorrect, out of date or misleading; and - (e) if the application specifies that the applicant claims the information contained in the document to be incomplete or out of date-shall be accompanied by such information as the applicant claims is necessary to complete the Minister's records or to bring them up to - (f) shall specify an address in Australia to which notices under this Act should be sent; and - (g) shall be lodged at an office of the Minister.
+- 49. An application for the amendment of a Minister's records- - (a) shall be in writing; and - (b) shall specify that it is made under this Act; and - 15 (c) shall contain such information as is reasonably necessary to enable that Minister's document to which the applicant has been given access to be identified; and - (d) shall specify the respects in which the applicant claims the information contained in the document to be incomplete, incorrect, out of date or misleading; and - (e) if the application specifies that the applicant claims the information contained in the document to be incomplete or out of date-shall be accompanied by such information as the applicant claims is necessary to complete that Minister's records or to bring them up to date; and - (f) shall specify an address in Australia to which notices under this Act should be sent; and - (g) shall be lodged at an office of the Minister.